YuriiLeo/spa_orders_products/README.md

 # orders_products_dzen

 This project is a React application that manages orders and products, utilizing Redux for state management and Vite for the build tool.
-The application provides functionalities such as viewing orders and deleting orders or products.
-The project is set up with a JSON server for handling mock API requests and a WebSocket server for real-time updates.
+The application provides functionalities such as viewing orders, managing products, and real-time updates using WebSockets.

 ## Table of Contents